Heroic-Games-Launcher/heroic-themes/README.md

       "author": "GitHub_username"
     }
     ```
- 3. Fork this repository and add your theme's folder.
+ 3. Fork this repository, create a new branch and add your theme's folder.
  4. Create a pull request.